nckgreene/bcs.github.io/index.md

 ## BCS Literature Review

 ### Body condition scoring
 A body condition score (BCS) is a subjective evaluation of animal body fat based on visual or tactile features.
+Although BCS is a subjective measure, experienced scorers have demonstrated high agreement between their scores (Schröder and Staufenbiel, 2006).
 According to [DairyNZ](https://www.dairynz.co.nz/animal/body-condition-scoring/how-to-bcs/), there are eight pertinent body features for visual condition scoring.
 Some of these features can be viewed from an animal's side, whereas other features can be viewed from the animal's rear.
 These body features are:

 - Backbone (viewable from both side and rear)
 - Long ribs (viewable from side)